ngalvin93/imdb-db/readme.md

 4) In your terminal, run `psql -d imdb < titles.sql`
 5) Your imdb db should now have a table with 5 million rows of movie data!
 6) Answer the following questions by searching through the database
-7) Solutions are in 'query_solutions.sql'
+7) Solutions are in 'query_solutions.sql'!

 1. How many movies are longer than 3 hours long?
 12,677